The Presidents Group is a network of B.C. business leaders who are engaging with employers across the province to:

-The Presidents Group worked with the disability community and government to support a comprehensive, province-wide public consultation.
-The result is Accessibility 2024, a 10-year action plan for making B.C. the most progressive province for people with disabilities to live.
+The Presidents Group is part of the Accessibility 2024 leadership team.
+This team works with government and the disability community to implement Accessibility 2024, BC’s 10-year action plan to become the most progressive province in Canada for people with disabilities.

 Presidents Group Members